zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 # N-1 ARCHITECT PROTOCOLS

 ## Protocol 04: The Aetherion Doctrine
-### Navigating Space, Time, and Reality — The Symbiotic Propulsion System
+### Navigating Space, Time, and the Spiral Current — The Symbiotic Propulsion System

 ---
                      )